Course Catalog 2024-2025

 ENG 245lc Topics in Reading and Writing Creative Fiction-The Landscapes and Cityscapes of Creative Fiction (4 Credits)

 In this course, we explore the constructed worlds made by some wonderful writers and build fictional worlds of our own.
 The course involves both in-class participation and a great deal of writing: short stories, worldbuilding exercises, writing about reading.
-Each week, we read the fiction published in that week's edition of "The New Yorker. {L}
+Each week, we read the fiction published in that week's edition of "The New Yorker."
+Enrollment limited to 12. {L}

 Fall, Spring, Variable